godsonezeaka/Repository/README.md

-This repository is specifically for Python projects!
+This repository is specifically for all programming related projects!

-Have fun! :)